The Hinton Agency Pathways Scholarship

 - One plans to enter law enforcement through the police academy

-Through each stage, the mentorship and support of the 100 Black Men of South Metro Atlanta played a meaningful role in shaping my sons into the men they are becoming.
+Through each stage, the mentorship and support of the 100 Black Men of South Metro Atlanta played a meaningful role in shaping my sons into the men they were becoming.

 Scholarship Details